Before becoming an entrepreneur, I was an academic. And once an academic, always an academic.

 - Universidad de Monterrey (UdeM) (guest lectures in two occasions) 🇲🇽

 - Cranfield University (guest lectures) 🇬🇧

 - Maribor University (guest lecture) 🇸🇮

-I consider myself a very hands-on lecturer.
-Exercising student competence, and making mistakes in a safe environment, are key elements of learning.
-Because of this strong belief, I have been know to surprise and challenge colleagues in the teaching methods that I use.
+I consider myself a hands-on educator.
+Learning happens when you exercise competence and make mistakes in a safe environment.
+I hold this belief very strongly.
+I have been know to surprise and challenge colleagues in the teaching methods that I use.

-I am also a firm believer of the Socratic method of discovery through questions.
-That is probably one of the reasons that set me in the path of becoming a coach.
+I am a firm believer of the Socratic method: discovery through questions.
+That also set me in the path of becoming a coach.
 My students have always been smart individuals: I would have been a fool to expect them to be a mere receptacle of information.

-Students described my classes as interactive and engaging.
-This was especially the case in those where I had freedom to choose teaching methods.
-Probably because of this, my scores in student surveys were exceptionally high.
+Students describe my classes and workshops as interactive and engaging.
+It is especially so when I have the freedom to choose teaching methods.
+Because of this, my student surveys have scored exceptionally high.

 Any fool can know.
 The point is to understand.Albert Einstein